coreruleset/documentation/content/2-how-crs-works/2-3-false-positives-and-tuning.md

 {{% /notice %}}

 {{% notice note %}}
 When using `SecRuleUpdateTargetById` and `ctl:ruleRemoveTargetById` with *chained rules*, target exclusions are only applied to the first rule in the chain.
-You can't exclude targets from other rules in the chain, you must remove the entire rule using `SecRuleRemoveById` or `ctl:ruleRemoveById`.
+You can't exclude targets from other rules in the chain, depending on how the rule is written, you may have to remove the entire rule using `SecRuleRemoveById` or `ctl:ruleRemoveById`.
 This is a current limitation of the SecLang configuration language.
 {{% /notice %}}

 {{% notice note %}}